nonblocking/mashroom/packages/plugin-packages/mashroom-monitoring-prometheus-exporter/README.md

 # Mashroom Monitoring Prometheus Exporter

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This plugin exports metrics for the [Prometheus](https://prometheus.io) monitoring system.
+This plugin exports the following metrics to the [Prometheus](https://prometheus.io) monitoring system:

  * The standard metrics like CPU and memory usage described [here](https://prometheus.io/docs/instrumenting/writing_clientlibs/#standard-and-runtime-collectors)
  * Additional V8 GC metrics (if the module _prometheus-gc-stats_ is present)